30 Marvelous Mushroom Recipes to Help You Eat More Fantasic Fungi

 For a sophisticated and budget-friendly vegetarian dish, polenta, arugula, slivers of Parmesan cheese, and juicy portobello mushrooms are drizzled with a warm balsamic sauce.

 Mushrooms, garlic, lemon juice, and parsley flavor this rice pilaf.
 Serve with steak, fish, or chicken.

 Whether for brunch or dinner, this button mushroom frittata is a winner.
 The cubes of bread make it feel like an inside-out egg sandwich.

 Mushroom Barley Soup

-Bacon adds smoky flavor to this mushroom soup; tomato paste adds a touch of sweetness.
+Bacon adds smoky flavor to this mushroom soup while the tomato paste adds a touch of sweetness.
 Use quick-cooking barley as a time-saver.

-Tangy oregano-marinated mushrooms are so easy to make.
-Serve as an appetizer or part of an antipasto or tapas spread.
+Oh so classic, these tangy oregano-marinated mushrooms are also so easy to make.
+Serve them as an appetizer or part of an antipasto or tapas spread.